-During 2015, the Board President of the Association, Randy Malecha, was paid \$2,150 for general repairs and maintenance of the Association.
+As of December 2016, the Board President of the Association, Randy Malecha, is an employee of the management company Reconcilable Differences.

 D. CONCENTRATIONS OF CREDIT RISK

 Financial instruments which potentially subject the Association to concentrations of credit risk, as defined by accounting principles generally accepted in the United States of America, consist primarily of bank accounts and certificates of deposit with balances not in excess of amounts insured by the Federal Deposit Insurance Corporation (\$250,000) and member assessments receivable.
 Management of the Association evaluates the financial stability of its depositories and considers the risk of loss to be remote.